Our area has a lot of cultures. Tampa Bay is a city enriched by art and museums, on both sides of the bay.

 Tampa Museum of Art

-The most posh location on the list, this modern and contemporary art exhibit showcases Greek, Roman, and Etruscan antiquities.
+The poshest location on the list, this modern and contemporary art exhibit showcases Greek, Roman, and Etruscan antiquities.
 An award-winning new building was opened a decade ago along the Tampa Riverwalk.

 Since its inception, the optic color-changing exterior has housed numerous displays across several floors, including “An Irresistible Urge to Create: The Monroe Family Collection of Outside Art”, which features works by Abstract Expressionists.
 An expanded gallery also hosts the works of children.